bazaarvoice/scoutfile/README.md

 By passing in Webpack configuration options to the generator, you can override any of the default Webpack configuration that is constructed when generating a scout file.
-Note that this can absolutely break things, for example if you provide your own plugins array.
+Note that this can absolutely break things, for example if you provide your own plugins array that includes plugins used by this library.

 A more common use case is to request a source map to be constructed: